Les Roberts (author): Early life and education

+He attended the University of Illinois at Champaign-Urbana and Roosevelt University from 1954 to 1956.
+Roberts served in the United States Army from 1960 to 1962.

 Writing career

 Roberts began his career as a contemporary American mystery novelist after twenty-four years in Hollywood, having written and/or produced more than 2,500 half-hour segments of network and syndicated television.
 He was the first producer and head writer of The Hollywood Squares, and has written for The Lucy Show, The Andy Griffith Show, The Jackie Gleason Show and The Man from U.N.C.L.E., among others.

 Roberts is primarily seen as a regional writer.
 Though his Saxon series is set in Los Angeles, he is best known for his Milan Jacovich series set in his adopted hometown of Cleveland, Ohio.
 Jacovich, unlike many single, dashing private eyes of fiction, is a battered, Stroh's-drinking, polka-dancing Slovenian American Vietnam veteran, ex-cop, and former Kent State football star, with a Serbian strong-willed ex-wife and two sons that he sees every other Sunday.
 Jacovich's working-guy attitude has endeared him to many Cleveland readers.

 He is past president of the Private Eye Writers of America and the regular mystery book critic for The Plain Dealer.
 He has been a professional actor, singer, businessman, teacher and jazz musician.